The Dirac Vacuum in Discrete Spacetime: The Dirac Sea

 While we are dealing the free Dirac field, we are not faced with any problems due to this definition of the Dirac vacuum in discrete spacetime.
 Now, suppose we want to simulate some interaction between particles (say, electromagnetic) using our Dirac QCA model.
-The corresponding scattering processes should conserve energy.
+The corresponding scattering processes should conserve modular energy (We provide an argument for why modular energy should be conserved, supposing weak interactions, in Appendix \ref{sec:fermi}).
 Near $E=0$, we would expect to have some scattering amplitude for low momentum particle-antiparticle pair creation (Figure \ref{fig:PairCreation1}).
 Suppose the particle and the antiparticle created have small positive energies $\epsilon_1$ and $\epsilon_2$ respectively where $m c^2 \leq \epsilon_1, \epsilon_2 \ll 1/\delta t$.
 Then, the process would require the absorption of positive energy $(\epsilon_1 +\epsilon_2)$.
+Note that we are interested in the case when mass and energy are extremely small relative to the characteristic scales of the lattice, so that the low-momentum particles of the QCA behave like conventional continuum Dirac particles.
+For example, if we imagine electrons evolving on a lattice at the Planck scale then we would have $m c^2 \sim 0.5\text{MeV}$ $\ll$ $1/\delta t \sim 10^{19}\text{GeV} $.
+However we plot functions with larger masses in the figures so that their form is visible.

 However, note that unlike the continuum Dirac QFT, we have two boundaries between the sea of negative energy particles and the positive energy states ($E=0$ and $E=\pm\pi/\delta t$).
 Hence, we would again expect to have some amplitude for pair creation pair but with the particles having high momenta (Figure \ref{fig:PairCreation2}).
 Suppose both the particle and the antiparticle created have positive energies $\pi/\delta t-\epsilon_1$ and $\pi/\delta t-\epsilon_2$ respectively where $m c^2 \leq \epsilon_1, \epsilon_2 \ll 1/\delta t$ again.
 The total energy change would then be $2 \pi/ \delta t - (\epsilon_1 + \epsilon_2)$.
 Due to the modular nature of energy, this corresponds to a change of $-(\epsilon_1 + \epsilon_2)<0$ if we map the energy to the desired range of $(-\pi/\delta t, \pi/\delta t]$.
 Hence, this process involves release of $(\epsilon_1 + \epsilon_2)$ amount of energy.
 This raises a potential phenomenological problem \textemdash the creation of a particle-antiparticle pair with high momenta that is energetically favourable.